Rami Ranger, Baron Ranger

 Raminder Singh Ranger, Baron Ranger (born 3 July 1947), is a British-Indian businessman and Conservative Party politician.
 He is the founder of Sun Mark, a multinational consumer-goods company, and has been a member of the House of Lords since 2019.

 Born in Gujranwala, Punjab, just before the partition of India, Ranger was raised by his widowed mother in Patiala.
 He moved to the United Kingdom in 1971, and founded the shipping company Sea, Air and Land Forwarding in 1987, followed by Sun Mark in 1995.
 Ranger is a donor to the Conservative Party and served as a co-chairman of Conservative Friends of India.
-He was nominated for a life peerage in Theresa May's resignation honours.
+He was nominated for a life peerage in Theresa May's resignation honours in 2019.

-In 2023, the House of Lords commissioner for standards found that Ranger bullied and harassed a journalist following a Diwali event in Parliament.
+In 2023, the House of Lords Commissioner for Standards found that Ranger bullied and harassed a journalist following a Diwali event in Parliament.
 After further revelations of derogatory comments about Pakistanis and Sikhs, Ranger's CBE appointment was revoked by the Honours Forfeiture Committee in 2024.

 Early life and education

-Raminder Singh Ranger was born on 3 July 1947 in Gujranwala, then in the Punjab Province of British India, as the son of Sardar Nanak Singh and Harbans Kaur.
+Raminder Singh Ranger was born on 3 July 1947 in Gujranwala, then in the Punjab Province of British India (now Pakistan), as the son of Sardar Nanak Singh and Harbans Kaur.
 His father, an opponent of the planned partition of India, was assassinated about four months before Ranger was born.
 Shortly after his birth, the family moved to Patiala in Indian Punjab as refugees of the partition, and Ranger was raised with seven siblings by his widowed mother.

 Ranger attended Mohindra College in Patiala, and obtained a Bachelor of Arts (BA) degree from the Government College in Chandigarh.
 He travelled to London to study law in 1971, but discontinued his studies because of a lack of funds.